Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

 \section{Introduction}

 In this paper, we analyse a simple mathematical model for a central bank that optimally injects cash into a banking system with interbank lending in order to prevent systemic default events.
-By way of introduction, we first review known results on the dynamics without intervention and its relation to the classical Stefan problem.
-We then describe the optimisation problem faced by the central agent and discuss its setting within the literature on mean-field control problems together with this paper's contributions.
+By way of introduction, we first review known results on the dynamics without intervention and its relation to the supercooled Stefan problem.
+We then describe the optimisation problem faced by the central agent and discuss its setting within the literature on Mean Field Control (MFC) problems together with this paper's contributions.